bshlgrs/neato-physics-notepad/notes.md

 ## Mistakes I've made

 - Forgetting to turn a Set into a List before mapping over it with a non-one-to-one function
 - Forgetting to add new things to the front of the * definition for Expression, leading to stack overflows

+## Features to add

+- Most important: letting you make and share notepads.
+This requires:
+  - JSON serialization
+  - Setting title and adding comment text to the notepad
+  - Web backend
+- Vector semantics
+- Diagrams
+- Smarter expression calculations
+  - smarter numerical expression calculations
+- Differentiation
+- Building differences/sums
+- Crowdsourced equations